Search

 Introduction

-This is a step-by-step quickstart to install Varnish Controller the most basic way without any NATS encryption, etc. It is possible to run all the processes on the same host for testing as in this guide, but it is not recommended in production.
-See the system overview for example system layout.
+This is a step-by-step guide to installing Varnish Controller in the most basic way without any NATS encryption, etc. You can run all the processes on the same host for testing, as in this guide, but it is not recommended in production.
+See the system overview for an example system layout.

-The default parameters for the Varnish Controller binaries are based on default values for NATS, PostgreSQL and Varnish.
-The quickstart assumes that these are not changed.
+The default parameters for the Varnish Controller binaries are based on default values for NATS, PostgreSQL, and Varnish.
+This quickstart guide assumes that these are not changed.

 Installation